A Lesson to Learn: Exicure Inc. (XCUR)

 Sponsored

-The average price from analysts is $0.40, which is $2.99 above the current price.
 XCUR currently public float of 68.61M and currently shorts hold a 2.53% ratio of that float.
-Today, the average trading volume of XCUR was 12.27M shares.
+Today, the average trading volume of XCUR was 11.83M shares.

 XCUR’s Market Performance